aidamuratoglu/Frekov/README.md

 currently see three integers (these are the RGB values for the newly generated background).
 Once you've chosen your background colors, feel free to adjust the "current_shape" and "shape_count" variables in main - these refer to the number of shapes the program will choose to "paint" onto the background and the shape the Markov chain will start on.
+Lastly, depending on your IDE, move the image files from "assets" into a folder the IDE can read.
 Once you've chosen these parameters and set thim into place, run the code and create a Frekov painting!

 I have loved Suzan Frecon's paintings for a while now.
 A Brooklyn Rail interview with her starts with this Julia Kristeva quote from *Giotto's Joy*: "How can we find our way